argilla-io/argilla-sdk-chatbot/argilla-chatbot.md

 #### Load the baseline model

-Once we have prepared the dataset, we can load the baseline model, which will be the same one used in the reference blog:
+With our dataset in place, we can now load the baseline model that will serve as the foundation for our fine-tuning process.
+We'll be using the same model employed in the reference blog post, ensuring a consistent starting point for our custom embedding model development:

 ```python
 from sentence_transformers import SentenceTransformerModelCardData, SentenceTransformer